 The winding Kentucky River cuts a 400 foot deep gorge through the limestone of the Bluegrass region around Wilmore, KY.
 Towering cliffs line the outside of riverbends; bluffs and narrow landings line the inside of the bends.
 The palisades are well known for their scenic beauty and are home to a number of endangered species.

-The Palisades Farm (also home to the Asbury Equine program) has approximately a mile of cliffs along the river and a ravine which leads down to the river and provides access.
+Asbury University’s Palisades Farm (also home to the Equine Center, Mission Farm and Challenge Course) has approximately a mile of cliffs along the river and a ravine which leads down to the river and provides access.
 There are over two miles of hiking trails available to students and the public.

 1/2 mile.
 Elevation gain/loss 60 ft.